rioto9858/dataviz-project/README.md

  * Is the PM2.5 air pollution value reduced these years?
  * What is the distribution of the PM2.5 air pollution in the world?
  * Does the PM2.5 distribution change from 2010 to 2017?
- * Which country has the most effective way to control the pollution?

 ## Sketches